Actindo-AG/Documentation/Channels/UserInterface/05f_ScheduledExports.md

 - *ID*
     Export identification number.
 The ID number is automatically assigned by the system.

-[comment]: <> (Stimmt das?)

 - *Error message*
     Error log message if an error has occurred.
-Select the checkbox of the corresponding row and click the [SHOW LOG] button in the editing toolbar to display further details to the error.
 If no error has occurred, this field is empty.

 - *Status*
     Status of the scheduled export.
 The following options are available: